Endangered sea turtle nest found at Galveston Island State Park for the primary time in a decade – Houston Public Media

 Dr. Tres Clarke, a veterinarian for the Audubon Nature Institute, holds an endangered Kemp’s ridley sea turtle off the coast of Louisiana, Thursday on Jan.
 29, 2015.

-A nest of endangered sea turtle eggs was found on the beachside of Galveston Island State Park final week — the primary nest found at the park in over a decade.
+A nest of endangered sea turtle eggs was found on the beachside of Galveston Island State Park last week — the first nest found at the park in over a decade.

-This was the first nest found at Galveston Island State Park since 2012, in line with Christopher Marshall, a professor of Marine Biology at Texas A&M and director for the Gulf Center for Sea Turtle Research.
+This was the first nest discovered at Galveston Island State Park since 2012, based on Christopher Marshall, a professor of Marine Biology at Texas A&M and director for the Gulf Middle for Sea Turtle Research.

-Once the nest was found, it was dropped at an incubation facility at Padre Island Nationwide Seashore, Marshall said.
+Once the nest was found, it was dropped at an incubation facility at Padre Island Nationwide Seashore, Marshall mentioned.

-“Every egg issues,” Marshall stated.
-"Lots of nesting habitat for the Kemp's Ridley has been lost to storms, excessive tide and predation, which is why you will need to transport these nests to an environment the place they have one of the best likelihood for survival into adulthood."
+“Every egg matters,” Marshall said.
+"A number of nesting habitat for the Kemp's Ridley has been lost to storms, high tide and predation, which is why it is very important transport these nests to an atmosphere the place they've the best chance for survival into adulthood."

-Marshall said the standard nesting season for the Kemp's Ridley sea turtle runs between April 1 and July 15.
-He urged anyone who finds a nest to stay a minimum of 60 toes away and to call the Sea Turtle hotline at 1-866-TURTLE-5.
+Marshall mentioned the standard nesting season for the Kemp's Ridley sea turtle runs between April 1 and July 15.
+He urged anyone who finds a nest to remain not less than 60 toes away and to name the Sea Turtle hotline at 1-866-TURTLE-5.

 Quelle: www.houstonpublicmedia.org